NVIDIA/NeMo/README.md

 - Open Pull Request - **Make sure that **base** is `gh-pages-src` and **compare** is `<your branch name>`.
 - Assign to reviewer and update PR with comments
 - Merge PR.
 Changes should show up in the website in a few minutes after Github Actions builds the page.
+- **Note**: If you submitted a PR using a branch from **NVIDIA/NeMo**, the docs should automatically build and overwrite the original docs.
+   - This is ok - **in case you close the PR, the branch reverts to original version and the correct docs are shown again.**
+- If you submitted using a `fork/branch`, then the PR will not auto build (though the checks will “pass”).
+  - This is because forked PR have Github Action workers which do not have write permission to the Github repo (even if author is part of the repo with write permissions.
+So the changes will show up only after merging the PR.

 # Building the Docs (Docker)